Hamza1610/job-tracker-ai/README.md

 ---

-**Built with ❤️ using Next.js 14, TypeScript, and modern web technologies.**
+**Developed by Muhammad Hamza using Next.js 14, TypeScript, and modern web technologies.**